daseinpwt/overthewire-solution/bandit/README.md

 ```

 ### solution
-First using `nmap` to scan open ports.
+First using `nmap` with `-p` option to scan open ports in a given range.
 Then using `openssl s_client` to test if the processes speak SSL.
 ```
 bandit16@bandit:~$ nmap -p31000-32000 localhost